6 Best JSON Editor Libraries for Angular in 2026 (Components & Tools)

 When to Use ngx-json-editor

-The main limitation is bundle size.
-The underlying JSON Editor library adds about 200KB (minified) to your bundle.
-That's acceptable for most applications but might be excessive if you only need a simple read-only JSON viewer.
+Main limitation: Bundle size.
+The underlying JSON Editor library adds about 200 KB (minified) to the bundle, which is acceptable for most applications, but it can be excessive if you only need a simple read only JSON viewer.

-npm: @maaxgr/ang-jsoneditor - Free, MIT License
+npm: @maaxgr/ang-jsoneditor.
+Free, MIT License.

 2. Monaco Editor for Angular (Best for Developer Tools)